mikeizbicki/ucr-cs100/tutorials/Markdown-README/Markdown.md

 Flavors
 ---
-* There are a variety of Markdown "flavors".
-Which, put simply, are different implementations of Markdown.
-* Recently there has been a push for a standard implementation of Markdown, but for the time being there are multiple          implementations that must be recognized.
-* The following tutorial is guaranteed to interpret correctly as Github flavored Markdown.
+There are a variety of Markdown "flavors".
+Which are different implementations of Markdown with varying syntax.
+Entities such as [Github](https://help.github.com/articles/github-flavored-markdown/), [Reddit](http://www.reddit.com/wiki/commenting), and [Stack Exchange](http://stackoverflow.com/editing-help) have their own flavors of Markdown.
+Recently there has been a push for a standard implementation of Markdown, you can read more about that [here](http://blog.codinghorror.com/standard-flavored-markdown/), but for the time being there are multiple implementations that must be recognized.
+The following tutorial is guaranteed to interpret correctly as Github flavored Markdown.
 But, the same results can not be guaranteed when interpreted as any other flavor of Markdown.

 Creating a Markdown Document
 ---
-* To create a Markdown document you would create it the same way you would any other file but the file extension would be ```.md```
+Markdown files can be created using the ```.md``` file extension.

 Example usage: